JuliaDiff/ChainRulesCore.jl/docs/src/rule_author/which_functions_need_rules.md

 julia> gradient(addone, a)
 ([1.0, 1.0, 1.0],)
 ```
-Notice that `addone(a)` mutates another array `b` internally, but not its input.
+Notice that `addone(a)` mutates another array `b` internally, but **not** its input.
-This is commonly done in less trivial functions, and is often what the `Mutating arrays is not supported` error is telling you,
+This is commonly done in less trivial functions, and is often what Zygote's `Mutating arrays is not supported` error is telling you.
 even though you did not intend to mutate anything.
-Functions which mutate their own input are much worse.
+Functions which mutate their own input are much more problematic.
 These are the ones named (by convention) with an exclamation mark, such as `fill!(a, x)` or `push!(a, x)`.
 It is not possible to write rules which handle all uses of such a function correctly, on current Zygote.